-Grammar: sig-signing-type <integer>;
+Grammar: sig-signing-type <integer>; Blocks: options, view, zone (primary, secondary)

 Specifies a private RDATA type to use when generating signing-state records.

 This specifies a private RDATA type to be used when generating signing-state records.
 The default is 65534.